mickem/nscp/docs/docs/reference/windows/CheckSystem.md

 **Exclude versus filter**::

-You can use both exclude and filter to exclude services the befnefit of exclude is that it is faster with the obvious drawback that it only works on the service name.
+You can use both exclude and filter to exclude services the benefit of exclude is that it is faster with the obvious drawback that it only works on the service name.
 The upside to filters are that they are richer in terms of functionality i.e. substring matching (as below).

 Regular check